-The ex home to St Mirren Football Club.
+The ex home of St Mirren Football Club, Love Street, Paisley, Nr Glasgow, Scotland.

 LOCATED————————————The town of Paisley lies just two miles south of Glasgow Airport, with the venue found half a mile north of Paisley town centre.